a2ankitrai/2KX7/DS/graph.md

 	BFS in diagraph application : web crawler

 - When DFS is applied over a directed and connected graph, it will yield a tree.
 If the tree contains a back edge, we can say that the graph has a cycle present.
-A back edge is an edge that is from a node to itself (selfloop) or one of its ancestor in the tree produced by DFS.
+A back edge is an edge that is from a node to itself (selfloop) or to one of its ancestor in the tree produced by DFS.

 - To detect a back edge, we can keep track of vertices currently in recursion stack of function for DFS traversal.
 If we reach a vertex that is already in the recursion stack, then there is a cycle in the tree.
 The edge that connects current vertex to the vertex in the recursion stack is back edge.
-We have used recStack[] array to keep track of vertices in the recursion stack.
+We have used `recStack[]` array to keep track of vertices in the recursion stack.

 **Cycle Detection in Directed Graph**